Understanding Professional Level Experience

 HRCI defines a "professional-level" HR position as one that includes:

-- The ability to use independent judgment and discretion in performing work duties.
+- The ability to use independent judgement and discretion in performing work duties.

 - A level of specialized knowledge in the HR field with some authority for decision-making.